 Transformative justice, community accountability and the limitations of the criminal legal system in addressing family violence and sexual assault

-Feedback we have received from Community Groups and Organisations:
+Feedback we have received from Community Groups and Organisations in 2018:

-Our professional development workshops are charged on a sliding scale, please contact us regarding our rates.
-Payment is dependant on the available resources of your community group.
+Our professional development workshops are charged on a sliding scale depending on the available resources of your community group.
+Contact us for information on our current rates.
 If your community group does not have access to funding, please contact us as we may be able to accommodate your request.